 - Students' competencies (less relevant);

 - Students' academic learning;

 - Impact of the experiences (more relevant):

-"We evaluate the impact.
+- "We evaluate the impact.
 I think it's not related to students' evaluation, but to the work and the impact the experience had on the community context"

-- Students' knowledge of the community organizations; - Developed professional competencies; - The impact of students' service on the organizations; - The partnership between campus and community.
+- Students' knowledge of the community organizations; - Developed professional competencies; - The impact of students' service on the organizations.